haka-security/haka/doc/user/workshop/smtp.rst

         initial(<first state>)
     end)

-The partial specification :download:`smtp_partial.lua` defines four steps to handle *session initiation*, *client_initiation*, *commands*, and *data transmission*.
+The partial specification :download:`smtp.lua` defines four steps to handle *session initiation*, *client_initiation*, *commands*, and *data transmission*.
 Your goal is to complete this specification by adding a new state *response* along with his transitions.